Redesigning A File Upload Flow

 By targeting usability heuristics that the existing flow fell short of, I designed a new and streamlined upload experience that benefits new and existing users alike.
 As a result of this redesign, I was able to:

-• Shorten the process of uploading a recording from 8 clicks to 3 clicks—a nearly 60% reduction
+• Shorten the process of uploading a recording from 9 clicks to 3 clicks—a 60% reduction

 • Improve feature discoverability and ease of access by adding a second upload flow entry point on the Overview page